How BCD Travel Used LinkedIn Learning to Help Build Their Employees' ‘Confident Self’

 The user experience.
 “It’s a very user-friendly tool," Schaekel said.
 "We have to spend very, very little time teaching the employee how to use LinkedIn Learning.
 The mobile function is seamless as well, and our audience is on the road a lot!"

 LinkedIn Learning’s customization features.
 BCD’s talent management teams have already built more than 100 customized learning paths within LinkedIn Learning in support of its core and managerial competencies.
-“We are now working with individual business leaders to build custom learning paths just for their functional areas, and the fact that we can now add our own internal training content to those learning paths is fantastic," said Schaekel.
+“We are now working with individual business leaders to build custom learning paths just for their functional areas, and the fact that we can now add our own internal training content to those learning paths is fantastic," Schaekel said.

 LinkedIn Learning’s tie to LinkedIn.
 “We saw this as a win-win for both BCD Travel and the employee,” Schaekel said.
 “By being able to post the course certificates on their LinkedIn profile, our employees are building their professional resumes.”